JonasAlfredsson/ansible-role-fstab_mounts/README.md

 sudo mount /dev/mapper/first-drive /mnt/first-drive
 ```

-The importance of the unique drive name is because `crypttab` will first mount
+The importance of the unique drive name is because [`crypttab`][54] will first
-a "encrypted filesystem" to a point in `/dev/mapper/`, which then `fstab` will
+mount a "encrypted filesystem" to a point in `/dev/mapper/`, which then `fstab`
-use to mount to the "correct" location later.
-So something like this is what is
+will use to mount to the "correct" location later.
+So something like this is
-happening:
+what is happening:

 ```